sebastian-apps/restful_flask/README.md

 docker ps -a
 ```

-In another terminal, run restful_flask/web/test.py as the client for the API.
+Run restful_flask/web/test.py as the client for the API.

 ```bash
 python test.py